 Here is a trick of mine.
 Do you see the faux sheepskin on the floor?
 Well behind it is a mirror leaning against the wall.
 It serves many purposes.
 I can see my shoes when I try them on, it makes the closet look bigger and the sheepskin as well.
 That small mirror makes a big difference.

-I have a full length mirror on my closet door so I don’t need to hang a large one into my closet.
+I have a full-length mirror on my closet door so I don’t need to hang a large one in my closet.